-Each group shall be composed of no more than six (6) contestants/teams for Free skating, Dance and inline, and no more than five (5) couples for Pairs.
+Each group shall be composed of no more than six (6) contestants/teams for Free skating, Dance and inline, and no more than four (4) couples for Pairs.
+For Junior and Senior Couple Dances no more than four (4) couples.